dimitriye98/NLP/README.md

 ## Setup

-1. Install the required dependencies:
+1. Install the required dependencies: (Only Python 3.11 has been tested, please do not use a different version)
 ```bash
 pip install -r requirements.txt
 pip install -r requirements-build.txt